 - Maths-Subtraction / Learning about money: Sometimes, the money notes in his possession are not an exact match to the required prices or tolls, so he needs to calculate what is the change that he is going to be given in return for his money.

 - Reading skills– He is responsible for reading his “chance” cards when it is his turn to play.
 The beauty of this is that the scripts keep repeating: “Free ticket booth” Go to…” “Pay $3 to take the Bus to the Café” “Ride on the Red Line Railway and Roll Again”.
 For a kid with an intellectual disability who is on his initial reading stages, this is a great practice.
 He gets to repeat simple sentences over and over again.
-It did not take him long to recognise them and be able to read them on his own.
+It did not take him long to recognize them and be able to read them on his own.
 Can you imagine how he must have felt when he was able to participate independently?
 I think it was a boost of self-confidence and pride.

 - Taking turns– This is a very important life skill that children need to learn.
 Turn-taking allows them to participate effectively in social communication.
 Very often, kids with developmental delays or autism have problems with turn-taking.
-My son has got issues with self-regulation and impulse control, so this has been a great opportunity to practise turn-taking within a highly motivated situation.
+My son has got issues with self-regulation and impulse control, so this has been a great opportunity to practice turn-taking within a highly motivated situation.

 - Waiting time– It is closely related to the previous skills.
 As a matter of fact, taking turns requires waiting time.
-But I wanted to include it as a separate skill because it is very important skill on its own.
+But I wanted to include it as a separate skill because it is a very important skill on its own.
 Children with autism, ADHD or intellectual disabilities find waiting time challenging.
-Often, they need visual cues (like a wait card) to help them understand they are not being denied something but just don´t know how long their waiting time will be.
-So, again, this game has allowed us to practise waiting.
+Often, they need visual cues (like a waiting card) to help them understand they are not being denied something but just don´t know how long their waiting time will be.
+So, again, this game has allowed us to practice waiting.

 - Extended times of focused attention- Sometimes the game finishes relatively fast, but quite often it is not the case.
 We have been able to engage him on this game for periods of time longer than 30 minutes.
 A huge success for us.